wortelus/opengl-engine/README.md

 With the rites completed, the executable artifact is now amongst us.
 Run it, and bask in the glory of your creation.
-For it is the digital alchemy, turning lines of text into a living, breathing entity.
+For it is the digital alchemy, turning lines of text into a mosaic of pixels and logic, painting stories in real-time.
 ## Controls
 ### Camera
 - Wander with W/A/S/D.